dmt94/bookbot/README.md

 # bookbot

-Analyzes a book's text to output statistical report
+Analyzes a text file and output statistical report, such as amount of word or letter occurence

-books =